One Chip Challenge: Death of Harris Wolobah

 In September 2023, a 14-year-old boy from Worcester, Massachusetts named Harris Wolobah ate a Paqui chip, complained about a severe stomach ache, and died within a few hours.
 Shortly afterwards, Paqui removed promotional text reading, "How long can you last before you spiral out?" from its web page about the One Chip Challenge.
 The company deleted web pages that let customers buy Carolina Reaper chips online and locate stores that sold them.
 The company asked retailers to withdraw the challenge chips from sale and offered refunds to customers who had purchased them.

 A spokeswoman for Paqui said, "We care about all of our consumers and have made the decision to remove the product from shelves.
 Paqui presently has several representatives visiting retailers to retrieve the recalled product, in effort to prevent further injury through "under the tables" sales."
 The autopsy report obtained in May 2024, listed the cause of death as cardiopulmonary arrest "in the setting of recent ingestion of food substance with high capsaicin concentration."
 Harris also had an enlarged heart and a congenital heart defect, according to the report shared by Timothy McGuirk, spokesperson for the Massachusetts Executive Office of Public Safety and Security.

-Aftermath
+The family of Harris Wolobah subsequently filed a wrongful death lawsuit against Walgreens for selling the chip, and Hershey with its affiliate food manufacturers Paqui and Amplify Snack Brands.
+While a judge ruled in April 2026 that Walgreens could not be found liable, the case against Hershey was allowed to proceed.

-American chili pepper breeder Ed Currie of the "PuckerButt Pepper Company" said "there's a lot more attention" now on capsaicin in his industry.
-As the creator of the Carolina Reaper he called challenges like these "stupid" and stated that "We don't market our products to children at all."
+Ed Currie, who originally bred the Carolina Reaper, said "there's a lot more attention" now on capsaicin in his industry.
+Currie called challenges like these "stupid" and stated that "we don't market our products to children at all."
 Currie went on to say that "I think, as an industry, we need to inform people of what they're getting into.
 To me, that's common sense."
-Dr. Stuart Berger who is the head of cardiology at Lurie Children's Heart Center in Chicago said that this case may "force us to pause and look more closely at capsaicin and its effects."
+Dr. Stuart Berger, the head of cardiology at Lurie Children's Heart Center in Chicago, said that this case may "force us to pause and look more closely at capsaicin and its effects."

-The Paqui brand was discontinued in 2024.